Entity Matching

 • Custom similarity measures for industry-specific data

-This is where the system moves beyond string comparison.
-Our models weigh multiple signals together: name similarity, geography, industry codes, website domains, and known aliases.
-The model learns that “Apple” in Cupertino with a tech SIC code is a different entity than “Apple” in the food and beverage space – even though the strings are identical..
+This is where the agent moves beyond string comparison.
+It weighs multiple signals together: name similarity, geography, industry codes, website domains, and known aliases.
+It understands that “Apple” in Cupertino with a tech SIC code is a different entity from “Apple” in food & beverage, and that “IBM” and “International Business Machines” are the same, regardless of string similarity.

-Of course, a system this layered needs more than theoretical accuracy.
+However, a system with this level of complexity requires more than just theoretical accuracy.
 The next question: how do you measure whether it’s actually working?

 Measuring What Matters: From Black Box to Transparent Accuracy